Twenty-Four Amazon Selling Tips, Learn How to Sell on Amazon

 I once mixed up some bracelet labels.
 The bracelets were identical except for the color of the stones.
 I put the label for the bracelets with the blue stones on the packages of the bracelets with the clear stones and vice versa.
 I didn't discover the problem until I got a negative feedback from a customer who received a bracelet with white stones when she ordered blue.
 I was able to get the feedback reversed, but it was costly (see next tip).

 My system now involves a checklist and we do not package items in such a way that we cannot see the item through the package, which allows us to perform a double check as we are putting the items in the box to ship.

 I do not ask the customer to remove the feedback in that email.
 What happens is the customer usually writes me back thanking me for caring and for the gift card.
-I then answer that email and do two things.
-I explain how the error was made and I request that they remove the feedback.
+I then answer that email and do two things; I explain how the error was made, and I request that they remove the feedback.